1hanzla100/developer-portfolio/README.md

 ## Icons

-Iconify Icons are used in skill section.
+Iconify Icons are used in the skill section.
 You can find all the icons here: [Iconify](https://icon-sets.iconify.design/).

 ## For the Future